 If a student receives an F in a professional sequence course:

-If the F is in student teaching, the student is discontinued from the SOE program, and may transfer back to Arts and Sciences to complete a degree.
+If the F is in student teaching, the student is discontinued from the SOE program, and complete their Arts and Sciences degree.

 If the F is attained in other Education courses, the student is discontinued from the SOE program.
 The student may request reinstatement to the program if they have a compelling reason.